Dlwnsrl06/Montreal-STM-Delay-Predictor/README.md

 ## Overview

 This project was inspired by a previous transit delay predictor built on a pre-defined Kaggle dataset.
-The goal here was to take that a step further — instead of working with clean, ready-made data, this project required pulling real-time data directly from the STM API and Meteostat library, cleaning it, and analyzing it from scratch, making it significantly more complex and a much closer reflection of real-world data engineering.
+The goal here was to take that a step further: instead of working with clean, ready-made data, this project required pulling real-time data directly from the STM API and Meteostat library, cleaning it, and analyzing it from scratch, making it significantly more complex and a much closer reflection of real-world data engineering.

 This project also went through several pivots informed by the actual data: